michaelc-yu/Diffusion-Language-CoT/README.md

 ### Notes on models

-For each of the 3 pretrained diffusion language models we're using (Plaid, Sedd, LadiR):
+For each of the 3 pretrained diffusion language models we're using (Plaid, Sedd, LLaDA):

 **models/*_adapter.py** contains the model wrapper / interface code